Does quantum mechanics require "conspiracy"?: Past Hypothesis

 \end{answer}

-\begin{question} In an infinitely large universe or in a multiverse, with an eternal history, this apparent fine-tuning happens with necessity somewhere or sometimes, albeit extremely rarely.
+\begin{question} In an infinitely large universe or a multiverse, with an eternal history, this apparent fine-tuning happens with necessity somewhere or sometimes, albeit extremely rarely.
 Since intelligent living beings like us need reliable memories to exist and survive, they can only exist in such a region.
-Is this not enough to explain away the fine-tuning? \end{question} \begin{answer} If we would be in such a region where it just happened that the Metaprinciple {\NMU} was respected up to a time $t_1$, it would be much more likely that {\NMU} will be violated than not after $t_1$.
+Is this not enough to explain away the fine-tuning? \end{question} \begin{answer} If we were in such a region where it just happened that the Metaprinciple {\NMU} was respected up to a time $t_1$, it would be extremely more likely that {\NMU} will be violated than not after $t_1$.
 Subsystems able to record events, like measuring devices in the ``ready'' state, are a limited resource.
-But then, we should already observe that the Born rule ``wears off'' and the world becomes flooded by unreliable records, becoming more and more inconsistent, like a dream.
-Also, by an indexical argument, if we rely on anthropic reasoning, it would be much more likely that we find ourselves in a region where {\NMU} is violated.
+But then, we should already observe that the Born rule ``wears off'' and the world becomes flooded by unreliable records, becoming increasingly inconsistent, like a dream.
+Also, by an indexical argument, if we rely on anthropic reasoning, it would be much more likely that an observer finds herself as a Boltzmann brain in a region where {\NMU} is violated.

 \end{answer}